-- Dropping and/or withdrawing from classes may affect your SAP (Satisfactory Academic Progress.
-Please see the SAP section in our Consumer Guide for more information. - Before dropping a class(es) please speak to a Student Financial Services Staff member to see how it may affect your financial aid.
+- Before dropping classes, a student should contact the Student Financial Services Office to see how dropping may affect their financial aid. - Dropping and/or withdrawing from classes may affect your SAP (Satisfactory Academic Progress.
+Please see the SAP section in our Consumer Guide for more information.